Shah Ahmad Shafi: Early life

-He was born in 1916 (1334-35 AH) in Rangunia, Chittagong.
+He was born on 5 April 1930 in Rangunia, Chittagong.
 He received his primary education from his family.
-Then he joined Al-Jamiatul Arabiatul Islamiah.
-He was admitted to Al-Jamiatul Ahlia Darul Ulum Moinul Islam in 1926 (1344-45 AH) at the age of 10.
+Then he joined Al-Jamiatul Arabiatul Islamiah Ziri.
+He was admitted to Al-Jamiatul Ahlia Darul Ulum Moinul Islam in 1941 (1344-45 AH) at the age of 10.
 In Hathazari Madrasah he studied for 10 years.
 Then Shafi went to Darul Uloom Deoband for higher studies in the field of Hadith and Tafsir.

 He was a renowned Islamic scholar in Bangladesh.He studied there for four years before returning to his homeland Bangladesh.
-During his study time at Darul Uloom Deoband he became close to Hussain Ahmed Madani and later he became his youngest official successor from Indian subcontinent.
+During his study time at Darul Uloom Deoband he became close to Hussain Ahmad Madani and later he became his youngest official successor from Indian subcontinent.
 Ahmad Shafi was the leader of Hifazat-E-Islam Bangladesh, (a non-political Islamic organization).

 Career

 Ahmad Shafi commenced his career as a teacher at Al-Jamiatul Ahlia Darul Ulum Moinul Islam Hathazari, Chittagong (Hathazari Madrasah).
 In 1986/1987 (1407 AH), he was elected rector (Head of the University Madrasah) of Hathazari Madrasah.
 Shafi was also the chairman of Bangladesh Qawmi Madrasah Education Board.